Apple cuts some App Store fees, but critics call it a ploy to avoid regulation

 Apple will still collect $15.8 billion from developers this year, Loup estimated.

-Hansson, a technology veteran who created the web development framework Ruby on Rails, said the discount for small developers will not allow innovative start-ups to flourish and eventually compete with larger players such as Apple.
+Hansson, a technology veteran who created the web development framework Ruby on Rails, said the discount for small developers will not allow innovative startups to flourish and eventually compete with larger players such as Apple.
 Developers will know there is a ceiling on their success, Hansson said: Once they get to $1 million in revenue, their costs will skyrocket.

 “Do you know how many employees a technology company can employ on $1 million?
 Not many,” he said.